Taliahsoleymani/3DBrainSouvenir/README.md

 ## 🧠 Run FreeSurfer `recon-all` and Export STL Files

 This step takes a participant's T1-weighted MRI and produces surface meshes of key brain structures using FreeSurfer.
+🔁 Optional: If `anatwrap` output is available, use the skull-stripped (masked) MRI as input instead of the raw `.nii` file.

 ---